jan-milacek/EDA_Energy_Analysis_Project/readme.md

 ## What I'm Trying to Do

-I put together some Jupyter notebooks that look at global energy from three different angles.
+I put together some Jupyter notebooks that look at global energy from four different angles.
 I'm trying to use Smil's super-detailed, numbers-focused approach.
 As he keeps saying in his books, energy transitions take DECADES not years (politicians never seem to get this!).

 ## My Notebooks